Kim, Carter power Michigan State's 45-14 win over Richmond

 Brown was listed as out Saturday on Michigan State’s Big Ten Availability Report.

-Concerned was raised this week after he returned to the game and returned a kickoff 16 yards late in the first half.
+Concern was raised this week after he returned to the game and returned a kickoff 16 yards late in the first half against Central Michigan.
 The Nebraska transfer was on the sideline, not in uniform, in the second half as the Spartans pulled away for a 31-7 victory.

 THE TAKEAWAY

-Richmond: The Spiders, an FCS team, were overmatched against a Power 5 school.
+Richmond: The Spiders, an FCS team, were overmatched against a Power Five school.
 Richmond's offensive line was overpowered for the second straight week.
-After giving up five sacks in the season-opener, Michigan State totaled seven sacks and had 13 tackles for a loss against Richmond.
+After Richmond gave up five sacks in the season-opener, Michigan State totaled seven sacks and had 13 tackles for a loss.

-MSU: For the second straight week, it took a couple of series before the Spartans' offense got going.
+MSU: For the second straight week, it took a couple of series before the Spartans got going on offense.
 The Spartans will not be able to afford that against high-scoring Washington next week.

+“We started fast on defense," Tucker said.
+"We didn't as fast on offense but we were able to get going.

+“We're not going to have a 24-hour (celebration) rule right now.
+I told those guys, and they all agree, we get the celebration over in the locker room.
+Once you leave the locker room, Washington's on the clock.”

 UP NEXT